NETWAYS/fundamentals4puppet-training/sections/forge/03_puppetexplorer.md

 ### Install the Puppet Explorer module

 On the puppet master use the puppet module tool to install "spotify-puppetexplorer" and "puppetlabs-apache" into environment "master".
 The apache module is only an optional dependency so not automatically installed.

+**Note:** PuppetExplorer was first developed by the team at Spotify, and is now maintained by GitHub user "dalen".

-    $ sudo puppet module install spotify-puppetexplorer -i /etc/puppetlabs/code/modules
+    $ sudo puppet module install spotify-puppetexplorer -i /etc/puppetlabs/code/environments/master/modules
-    $ sudo puppet module install puppetlabs-apache -i /etc/puppetlabs/code/modules
+    $ sudo puppet module install puppetlabs-apache -i /etc/puppetlabs/code/environments/master/modules

 ### Assign it to your master

 Puppet Explorer simply proxies the query issued to the PuppetDB using Apache.
-PuppetDB 4.x also introduced a breaking change by moving some query location, compatibilty for this change can be restored by a rewrite rule (https://github.com/spotify/puppetexplorer/issues/49).
+PuppetDB 4.x also introduced a breaking change by moving some query location, compatibilty for this change can be restored by a rewrite rule (https://github.com/dalen/puppetexplorer/issues/49).

     $ sudo vim /etc/puppetlabs/code/environments/master/manifests/site.pp
     node 'puppet.localdomain' {